Our experts put petrol, electric and cordless (battery) mowers through their paces every year in time for summer.

-At CHOICE, the vast majority of our product testing is done by our qualified in-house testers, including Peter from our small appliances lab.
+At CHOICE, the vast majority of our product testing is done by our qualified in-house testers.
 Our testers are highly experienced in testing a wide range of products, and many sit on Standards committees and belong to other professional bodies.
-Our lawnmowers test method is based on Peter's experience testing hundreds of lawnmowers in real-life conditions over the years.
+Our robust lawnmowers test method is based on the late Peter Horvath's experience testing hundreds of lawnmowers in real-life conditions over the years.

 Most of the time, our priority is to test what you'll see in the retailers.
 Our selection typically comes from brands you'll see in independent lawnmower outlets or major hardware stores – so long as they are targeted to the domestic market.

 To come up with our list, we survey manufacturers to find out about their range of models.
-Our lawnmowers are bought at retail price from a store in north Queensland, ready to be used on our patch of test grass.
+Our lawnmowers are bought at retail price, ready to be used on our patch of test grass.
 We buy the exact same products a consumer would to ensure that they have not been 'tweaked' in any way.

-After adjusting the lawnmower settings to give them their best chance, Peter assesses how well the mowers cut the grass down to various lengths.
-He'll use both catcher and mulcher mode (if available) for the short and medium cutting tests.
+After adjusting the lawnmower settings to give them their best chance, our experts assess how well the mowers cut the grass down to various lengths.
+We'll use both catcher and mulcher mode (if available) for the short and medium cutting tests.

 Mulchers should cut and blow small clippings neatly back into the lawn.
 If they don't, they'll get points deducted from the performance score.